-- 3 To schedule the task, click Schedule.
+- 3 To set an auto-pause time for the backup task, select the Auto-Pause Time check box and set a time.
+The task will automatically pause at the time you set, and will automatically resume when the task runs again. - 4 Click Schedule.
 The task is assigned the default run time of Weekly, every Monday at midnight. - NOTE: To change the run time, edit the backup using the Backup Scheduler.
 See Using the backup scheduler.